WORSHIP THE KING OF KINGS WITH US

 Messiah has three distinct parts: prophecy, passion and resurrection.
 The solos and choruses of each section reflect the emotions identified by listeners: anticipation and comfort, grief and pain, and hope and victory.

-Written in a few weeks’ time, the oratorio Messiah had its first performance in April 1742 in Dublin.
-It is fair to say that portions of this music have been performed in nearly all parts of the world.
+Written in just a few weeks, Messiah had its first performance in April 1742 in Dublin.
+Portions of the music have been performed in nearly all parts of the world.
 While Scripture bears truth whether in musical form or otherwise, the actual music has been a source of academic rigor and fulfillment for centuries of musicians.

 This commemorative CD set captures the best live performances from our 65 years singing Handel’s Messiah.
 Featuring various soloists, chorus and orchestra, it’s the perfect way to usher in the Christmas season—and celebrate Christ all year round!
 We believe what we are singing, and worship through it.
 It is our prayer that you would worship with us.

 Selections on this CD are conducted by: